Updated: Aug 4

 In March of 2020, our nation started to see the impacts of the Covid-19 pandemic as stay-at-home orders were issued and the virus spread.
 Empty parking garages and streets, closed until further notice signs, and masked faces became our reality.
 Two years later, the U.S. workforce is still seeing the effects of the pandemic as more companies have adopted work-from-home flexibility and schools offer online coursework.
-So what trends will remain and impact the way we operate parking and enforcement, far after the virus is contained?
+So what post pandemic parking trends will remain and impact the way we operate parking and enforcement, far after the virus is contained?

 Automation - During the pandemic, many institutions chose to automate their parking operations in an effort to create contactless and touchless parking systems.
 While automation limits face-to-face interactions, it also creates efficiencies in overall management, reporting, and trend analysis.
 It also offers a quicker and easier experience for customers and reduces the need for as much staff, eliminating user error. iParq saw a large shift of cities, municipalities, and higher education using this downtime to automate their parking enforcement, permit process and event parking operation – and ultimately streamlining their operations.